VortexAMM/deflationary-token/README.md

 #### III.
 Prepare deployment of the ANTI Token
 - At root, with docker run :
 `docker run --rm -v "$PWD":"$PWD" -w "$PWD" ligolang/ligo:next compile contract contract/anti.mligo --michelson-format json > deploy/anti.json`
+- Go to deploy/deploy.js and choose your network, and put your pritave key.
+You can change the configuration if needed.

 #### IV.
 Deployment
 - In the folder /deploy, run :